 Lea Desandre’s CDs include Barricades with Jean Rondeau, Vivaldi with the Jupiter ensemble, Handel: Italian Cantatas with Sabine Devieilhe, Berenice, che fai? with Opera Fuoco and Cities with Thibault Cauvin.

 Plans for 2020/21 include multiple roles in Hippolyte et Aricie at the Opéra Comique, Idamante (Idomeneo) at the Berlin State Opera, L’Amour (Orphée et Eurydice) in Versailles and Cherubino (Le nozze di Figaro) at the Festival d’Aix-en-Provence.
-A concert tour celebrating the release of her first solo album, Amazones (Erato) will take her and the Jupiter ensemble to the Philharmonie in Paris, the Philharmonie in Berlin, the Wigmore Hall and elsewhere.
-She will also be heard as Tamiri in a concert performance of Il re pastore at the Salzburg Mozart Week Festival.
+A concert tour celebrating the release of her first solo album, Amazones (Erato), will take her and the Jupiter ensemble to the Philharmonie de Paris, the Berlin Philharmonie, the Wigmore Hall and elsewhere.
+She will also be heard as Tamiri in a concert performance of Il re pastore at the Salzburg Mozartwoche Festival.